CerviCam/CaMLER-Main-API/README.md

 # CerviCam - Main API
-This API is used as the main service of CerviCam apps and also as the only one gateway for our other services that's not implemented in here.
-The core is built by RESTful API and Django framework.
+As main services of CerviCam app and the only gateway to accesing all services, which mean all outside-requests must be going through this API for any CerviCam services, including AI service.
+The core is built by Django and python as its language.
+The API Gateway is built by REST architecture.

 ## **Table of Contents**
 - [Prerequisites](#prerequisites)